• About

 Wash and devein the shrimp.
 Remove the tail and outer shell.
 Pat dry the shrimp with a paper towel.

 Cover the nonstick skillet with a lid for the shrimp to cook through (about 2 to 3 minutes).
-The shrimp is finished once the color has changed on all sides.

 add some chopped parsley to the sautéed shrimp after it has been cooked